hgschmie/factorio-fiber-optics/DEVELOPMENT.md

 All of this make sense if one looks at it from the perspective of that giant stateful machine that Factorio is.
 But having to deal with four sets of events for building, two sets for deconstruction, two for blueprinting and a few more for singular things such as rotation requires a lot of code just for management.

 - It would be _great_ if an item could be marked as "invisible" in the UI for cut/paste and blueprinting.
 Right now, when blueprinting/cut&pasteing a FOC, the power connector and the IO pins show up as extra items, even though the user can not construct them (and the code takes care of them).
 But they need to be in the blueprint so that connecting wires works.
 If they could be marked as "needed but invisible", it would tremendously reduce the visual clutter when blueprinting.

+- Finally figured out how to handle multiple instances of the same entity type (for the IO Pins) without going slightly insane.
+The tag management code has come a very long way from my first attempts and is separated from the graphical representation.
+I did end up with a giant "IO Pin Entity unit number" -> "IO Pin Number" map, that I wanted to avoid for the longest time, but the `on_selected_entity_changed` (another event to handle...) event returns the entity under the cursor without any context.
+To display the hover text, the code needs to find out a) what FOC it belongs to and b) which IO Pin it is.
+Or just short-cut it and map the unit number directly to the IO Pin index.

 - *wire handling*.
 Ugh.
 I understand why there are no events for connecting/disconnecting and I can live with that but do the data structures for red/green wires and copper wires *really* have to be different enough that one can not write generic code?
 Inspecting ghosts, entities and blueprint items for existing wire connections is like an exercise in detective work and most of the time it is try-and-error.
 And then there are some small corners that are flat out undocumented.